The Language Schools Mission Statement

 The Middlebury College Language Schools

 Middlebury’s first summer language school—the German School—was founded in 1915, followed by the French and Spanish schools in 1916 and 1917, respectively.
 The Italian School was added in 1932, Russian in 1945, Chinese in 1966, and Japanese in 1970.
-The Arabic School opened in 1982, the Portuguese School in 2003, and the Brandeis University-Middlebury School of Hebrew was launched in 2008.
+The Arabic School opened in 1982, the Portuguese School in 2003, and the School of Hebrew was launched in 2008.
+The School of Korean was added in 2015.

 The Middlebury Schools Abroad opened in 1949, with the first session of the French School in Paris in cooperation with the University of Paris.
 This was followed in 1951 with a similar program in Madrid, after which schools in Mainz, Florence, and Moscow were established in 1959, 1960, and 1977.
 Programs in Voronezh and Yaroslavl began in 1996; and the programs in Getafe, and Logroño, Spain were initiated in 1998, as well as a program in Irkutsk, Russia.